Stelios90/DFN3-150-virtual-reconstruction-scripts/README.md

 DFN3-150 virtual reconstrutions script is the GitHub repository accompanying the following publication:

-Koutalis, S., Röding, C., Merceron, G., Guy, F., Kostopoulos, D.S., & Harvati, K. (2026).
-Virtual reconstruction and analysis of the face of DFN3-150 Paradolichopithecus aff. arvernensis specimen from Dafnero, Greece.
-Scientific Reports .
-DOI: 10.1038/s41598-026-51595-8
+Koutalis, S., Röding, C., Merceron, G. et al. Virtual reconstruction and analysis of the face of DFN3-150 Paradolichopithecus aff. arvernensis specimen from Dafnero, Greece.
+Sci Rep 16, 14703 (2026). https://doi.org/10.1038/s41598-026-51595-8

 The uploaded R code is separated into 10 individual *.Rmd files, each descibibing a seperate part of the analysis.